Our Disappointing Farm Tour

 I'm sure there are places that do teach traditional farming (contact the Weston Price Foundation or the Farm to Consumer Legal Defense Fund and they could connect you to such places), but how sad that our large universities don't seem to have a clue!

-I've got more pictures of our farm tour below, along with a picture of the very first home Kent and I bought just before we got married — since we were in Lansing I took the kids by it. 🙂 We lived there for a couple of years before Kent got a new job in Grand Rapids in 1990 and we've been in this area since.
-We love it here because it's only a little over an hour from our hometown, it's about 40 minutes to Lake Michigan, there are plenty of real food options around, and best of all, we've got many good friends here!
+I've got more pictures of our farm tour below, along with a picture of the very first home that Kent and I bought right before we got married–since we were in Lansing I took the kids by it. 🙂 We lived there for a couple of years before Kent got a new job in Grand Rapids in 1990 and we've been in this area since.
+We love it here in West Michigan because it's only a little over an hour from our hometown, it's about 40 minutes to Lake Michigan, there are plenty of real food options around, and best of all, we've got so many good friends here!
 How's that for a little off-topic rambling?